b10k-io/vesting-token/WHITEPAPER.md

 ### What is the utility behind this project?

 No staking.
 No rewards.
 No NFTs.
+Well at least not yet!

 This is an experimental token, exploring whether algorithmically spreading sell pressure overtime can support the long term viability of a project.